Agent Builder

 Here's AgentBuilder with multiple configuration options showcasing the full range of capabilities:

-const { agent, runner, session } = await AgentBuilder.create("advanced-agent")
+const { runner } = await AgentBuilder.create("advanced_agent")

 .withModel("gemini-2.5-flash")